 The information in this handbook and other University catalogs, publications, or announcements is subject to change without notice.
 University offices can provide current information about possible changes.

-This handbook is effective August 2018.
+This handbook is effective August 2018, including the text in green.
+Text in blue effective August 2019.
+Text in red are links.
 This handbook presents information on degree options, academic requirements, policies, and regulations governing the doctoral degrees offered by the Glenn Korff School of Music at the University of Nebraska-Lincoln.
 Its text may not reflect the most recent revisions made to programs during the current academic year.
 Students should always check with the Associate Director of the Glenn Korff School of Music for up-to-date changes that have been mandated by UNL's Office of Graduate Studies or which have been approved by the Graduate Committee of the Glenn Korff School of Music.

 We are governed in graduate matters by the university's system-wide NU Graduate College and its Dean---NU Executive Vice President and Provost and Dean of the Graduate College, Dr. Susan M. Fritz.
 The NU Graduate College is represented on our campus by an individual, Dr. Tim Carr, who is UNL's Associate Vice-Chancellor and Dean of Graduate Education.
 He oversees the UNL Office of Graduate Studies (1100 Seaton Hall).
 We are also directed in matters of graduate education by our national accrediting agency, the National Association of Schools of Music (NASM).